arommelaere/git2feed/README.md

 - Keeps track of processed commits to avoid duplicates
 - Works with all major JavaScript frameworks (Next.js, Remix, Astro, etc.)
 - Option to strip branch names from commit messages
+- Redact or hide confidential terms from commit messages

 ## Install